 Claims for incomplete work are limited to at least 20% of the contract price (up to a maximum of the cover provided under the policy).

-Conversely, construction of a new multi-unit residential development (where the rise is three storeys or less, eg. villa units, town houses, low and medium rise projects etc) does require home warranty insurance cover to be in place.
-In this instance, a developer is required to attach the certificate of home warranty insurance to the contract for sale of such dwellings.
+Construction of a new multi-unit residential development (where the rise is three storeys or less, eg. villa units, town houses, low and medium rise projects etc) does require insurance cover under the Home Building Compensation Fund.
+In this instance, a developer is required to attach the certificate of insurance to the contract for sale of such dwellings.

 For information on insurers that were previously approved to sell home warranty insurance, go to the Past approved insurers page on the Fair Trading website.

-The certificate of home warranty insurance should be an original issued by the insurer and should have the name of the contractor, home owner, property address and total sum.
+The certificate of insurance should be an original issued by the insurer and should have the name of the contractor, home owner, property address and total sum.
 The builder’s name shown on the insurance certificate should be exactly the same as that on the building contract and the builder’s licence.

 Get a free copy of Adobe Acrobat Reader so you can access PDF versions of our information.